HomeHealth articlesdepressionAyurvedic Approach to Manage Depression

 3) Internal Medications:

 Regarding internal medicines, many herbs in various ayurvedic combinations are used.
-The ayurveda books have written all the properties of these drugs as to how they help in curing depression.
-Nowadays, various researches have also been done on the efficacy of these drugs and some drugs are proved extremely useful in the disease.
+The Ayurveda books have written all the properties of these drugs as to how they help in curing depression.
+Nowadays, various research studies have also been done on the efficacy of these drugs, and some drugs have proved extremely useful in treating the disease.

 4) Lifestyle Changes

-The medicine of choice can be according to patient’s condition.
-Besides the treatment other activities like yoga, exercise, pranayama, meditation, counseling, yoga nidra, and deep relaxation techniques are also advised to overcome depression.
-Dietary changes like the addition of some foods and neglection of some foods are also recommended.
-Lifestyle changes are also suggested for the overall well-being of a person.
+The medicine of choice can be according to the patient’s condition.
+Besides the treatment, other activities like yoga, exercise, pranayama, meditation, counseling, yoga nidra, and deep relaxation techniques are also advised to overcome depression.
+Dietary changes like adding some foods and neglecting some foods are also recommended.
+Lifestyle changes are also suggested for a person's overall well-being.

 Conclusion:

-Medicines and other modifications help to cure the problem.
-Along with that, the support of family, friends and will power of a patient also play a role in how much they are determined to fight against the depression.
+Ayurvedic principles help people find balance and energy in their lives by understanding how the mind, body, and spirit are all connected.
+Ayurveda helps people improve their health and emotions by changing their diet, taking herbal medicine, changing lifestyle habits, and using therapy.
+It helps individuals take control of their healing journey.
+Medicines and other modifications help to cure the depression problem.
+Along with that, the support of family and friends and the willpower of a patient also play a role in how determined they are to fight against depression.

 Frequently Asked Questions